Christina Linardatou

 Christina Linardatou Durán (born 4 March 1988) is a Greek professional boxer.
-She is a two-time WBO female junior-welterweight champion, having held the title since 2020, and previously in 2019.
-She also challenged once for the WBC female lightweight title in 2016.
+She is a two-time WBO female junior-welterweight champion, having won the title in 2019 and 2020.
 As of September 2020, she is ranked as the world's best active female junior-welterweight by The Ring and third BoxRec.

 Career

 Early career

-Born in Santiago de los Caballeros, Dominican Republic, Linardatou moved to Greece when she was a kid.
-Later, she started to practice boxing.
+Born in Santiago de los Caballeros, Dominican Republic, Linardatou moved to Greece when she was a child.
+Later, she started to train for boxing.

 Professional career

-After some fights in Greece, Linardatou moved to Dominican Republic to start her professional career.
+After several fights in Greece, Linardatou moved to the Dominican Republic to start her professional career.

 On 4 June 2016, Linardatou made her first attempt at a world championship, challenging Delfine Persoon for the WBC female lightweight title at Sporthal Schiervelde in Roeselare, Belgium, losing by unanimous decision.